zlj-zz/fictiondownloader/README.md

                         custom fiction name.
   --conf path           custom config path.
   --save-to path        custom fiction save path.
+  --range RANGE         Download chapter range, like: --range "10,20" --append              Whether it is in append mode.
+It is recreated by default.
   -v, --version         Show version and exit.
 ```